codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Codewind.md

 You are now ready to use the tools.
 You can use the Codewind Explorer view to create new projects or add existing ones.
 Right-click an element in the Codewind Explorer to look at the features available.

-### D) Git clone the Rogue Cloud client into Codewind workspace directory.
+### E) Git clone the Rogue Cloud client into Codewind workspace directory.

 1) Determine the location of the Codewind workspace directory:
 - From Mac/Linux: `docker inspect codewind-pfe | grep "HOST_WORKSPACE_DIRECTORY="`